kyma-project/website/src/blog-posts/8-kyma-at-kubecon.md

 - Lukasz Gornicki, [the leader of the Kyma's Core SIG](https://github.com/kyma-project/community/tree/master/sig-and-wg/sig-core) and the owner of the Kyma's Core and Supporting capability

 The easiest way to talk to us before the event is to do it through [Slack](https://join.slack.com/t/kyma-community/shared_invite/enQtNDAwNzE4Mjk2NDE3LTJhOTlmZjM5YzkwNmEzNmY3ZjE2MTU2OTMxOGE4ZDM0MmU4ZWRkZGJiODgzNmRmMTYxMDYwNjZiMDAwMTA2OWM).
 During the event, you can easily find all Kyma members that travel to Seattle at the SAP booth.
 Why SAP?
 Kyma was donated to the open-source community a few months ago by [SAP](https://kyma-project.io/blog/introducing-project-kyma).
-Therefore, at the moment it is much easier for us to be there at the SAP booth together with another great Kubernetes-native project called [Gardener](https://gardener.cloud/).
+Stop by and find us at the SAP booth together with another great Kubernetes-native project called [Gardener](https://gardener.cloud/).

 So what are you waiting for?
 [Install Kyma now](https://kyma-project.io/docs/root/kyma#installation-installation) and prepare your questions.